ElektraInitiative/libelektra/src/plugins/README.md

 Before configuration is actually written, the file name needs to be determined (will be automatically added by kdb mount):

-- [resolver](resolver/) uses POSIX APIs to handle conflicts gracefully
+- [resolver](resolver/) uses advanced POSIX APIs to handle conflicts gracefully
 - [wresolver](wresolver/) minimalistic resolver for non-POSIX systems
 - [noresolver](noresolver/) does not resolve, but can act as one
 - [gitresolver](gitresolver/) checks out and commits files to a local git repository